 This course is designed to enable students to undertake, as first-year college students, a more advanced study of topics in environmental science.
 The pace is intensive and will require summer reading as well as a great deal of time on the part of the student.
-The course utilizes STEAM inquiry design, using scientific principles and concepts to understand the interrelationships of the natural world, to identify and analyze environmental problems of both natural and human-made.
+The course utilizes STEAM inquiry design, scientific principles and concepts to understand the interrelationships of the natural world, to identify and analyze environmental problems of both natural and human-made.
 The course will also evaluate the relative risks associated with environmental problems, and examine alternative solutions for resolving or preventing them.
+At least 25% of class time will be spent engaged in hands-on, inquiry-based laboratory and/or fieldwork activities.
 Prerequisites: An A or B in Biology 201 or an A in Biology 205 and an A or B in Chemistry 204 or an A in Chemistry.